 SupportMenu and MacManage will be available for you to use to get quick information about your device or run admin-approved installers and maintenance items.
 You'll also find Splashtop in your Applications folder, which you can use during remote sessions with our support desk.
 Finally, you may see additional applications and settings automatically install on your Mac - these are chosen by your organization to ensure you have all the tools you need to get productive quickly.

-Update Prompts
+macOS Update Prompts

 If your device has fallen behind on critical security updates, you will be nudged to apply updates and restart.
 Beginning with macOS Sonoma, eligible Macs will notify you about available updates along with their due date in your organization - if you don't run the update by the due date, your Mac will apply the update itself.
 Click here for more information.